bymarcelolewin/content-modeling-cli/README.md

 **NOT associated with Contentful** - Learn more at [Intelligent Content Academy](https://www.intelligentcontentacademy.com/)

-A CLI tool for content modeling in Contentful, built specifically for content architects and content modelers.
-Define content types, fields, and relationships using simple, structured JSON—no scripting or programming required.
+A CLI tool for content modeling in Contentful, purpose-built for content modeling architects and teams working in Contentful.

+Define content types, fields, and relationships using clean, structured JSON—no scripting or programming required.
 Create reusable components with predefined options and default values, and apply them across models for consistency and speed.

 Templatize entire content models, enhance clarity with emoji support via a centralized library, and organize your work using a project-based structure.

 With built-in Git support, you can version, track, and collaborate on your models just like code—making your modeling process scalable, maintainable, and team-friendly.

-Spend less time clicking around the UI and more time designing intelligent, reusable content architectures.
+Spend less time clicking through the UI and more time designing scalable, reusable content models—fast.

 ## Key Features